Emxx52/CustomWeapons2/README.md

+# Trello
+We now have a Trello board!
+What's Trello?
+Trello is a project management platform and it's incredibly useful!
+Want to check it out?
+[Click here!](https://trello.com/b/x0HbNXdf/custom-weapons-2).
+If you want to contribute to the Trello (for example if you're one of the people who has made attribute plugins for CW2), [hit me (404) up](http://www.steamcommunity.com/id/404UNFGaming) on Steam after you've signed up on Trello and give me the email address you signed up with and I'll add you to the board!

 # Custom Weapons 2
 Valve still not adding new weapons to TF2?
 No problem.
 Custom Weapons 2 allows you to create your own weapons and let your players use them.